sendinblue/APIv3-csharp-library/docs/ContactsApi.md

             var apiInstance = new ContactsApi();
             var listId = 789;  // long? | Id of the list
-            var contactEmails = new RemoveContactFromList(); // RemoveContactFromList | Emails adresses of the contact
+            var contactEmails = new RemoveContactFromList(); // RemoveContactFromList | Emails addresses OR IDs of the contacts

             try
             {